nickpoison/tsda2/Rcode.md

 <br/>

-__Lotka-Volterra Equations__ &ndash; Figure 3.5 shows a simulation of the equations.
+__Lotka-Volterra Equations__ &ndash; Figure 3.5 shows an example of the equations.
 This is how the figure was generated.

 ```r
 H = c(1); L =c(.5)